EnKrypt/arvind.io/src/pages/posts/adjusting-guitar-action-and-intonation/index.md

 With that, your guitar should be intonated correctly.
 Playing on it should sound much better and you should be able to tell the difference immediately if it was poorly intonated before.

 A very simple way to verify the intonation, is to play a 12th fret natural harmonic.
-The location on the string where the harmonic is the loudest should co-incide exactly with the metal of the 12th fret.
+The location on the string where the harmonic is the loudest should coincide exactly with the metal of the 12th fret.

 <h2 id="outro" class="internal-link">What's next?</h2>